Harsha123456-gitty/SENTI-FORGE/README.md

-# FastAPI Backend – CAREER.OS
+# FastAPI Backend – SENTI FORGE

 This repository contains the FastAPI backend for an Agentic AI Career Decision Platform (CSDA-based).